kristoffPotgieter/cape_town_NEDUM_Python/_docs/guidelines.rst

 .. [#f5] See :doc:`../technical_doc` for more details.

 .. [#fQSE] Contrary to the so-called "Quantitative Spatial Economics" literature :footcite:p:`rossi-hansberg`, we do not endogenize employment locations, to the extent that we do not allow firms to compete with households for land.
 There are two main reasons for that.
 First, the (relative) numerical simplicity of our model allows us to deal with several dimensions of heterogeneity within an extremely granular setting.
 Second, survey data and expert advice do not lead us to consider flood risks as a major potential shifter for job center distribution across the city.
 Since this is the focus of the current version, we therefore keep this distribution as fixed (more on that in :doc:`../technical_doc`) to focus on the housing mechanisms described above.

+.. [#fmyopic] We still need to assess empirically to what extent those anticipations vary across flood risks, and how this may contribute to myopia in housing markets.

 .. footbibliography::